-Bus transportation shall be provided to and from school for those students who qualify.
+School-provided transportation shall be available to and from school for those students who qualify.
 Transportation may be provided by the district for all school activities.
 Transportation may be denied to students who are detained after school for disciplinary reasons.